Confession of 1967: Historical context

 The Confession of 1967 was written and debated in a denomination that found itself in an era shaped by the social movements of the 1950s and 1960s.
 The sexual revolution, woman's liberation, the civil rights movement, and the anti-war effort seemed to clash with the traditional values of the institutionalized church.
 Spirituality was in vogue, and the popularity of Eastern religious practices grew.
 A vocal minority of young Americans rejected organized religion along with the military, government and capitalism as part of "The Establishment".
-Many adults retained the religious values of their youth, but a vocal minority of the baby boomers rejected them.
-The counterculture was a powerful force in American culture and politics from the mid-1960s, when the oldest boomers became old enough to vote and actively influence America's society in many ways.
+Some adults retained the religious values of their youth, but a vocal minority of the baby boomers rejected them.
+The counterculture was a powerful force in American culture and politics from the mid-1960s, when the oldest boomers became old enough to vote and actively influence America's society in multiple ways.

 However, the church in America was not completely eclipsed.
 In fact, the document was mainly written in 1965 at a time of substantial growth for the predominantly mainline United Presbyterian Church in the U.S.A.
 Financial offerings to the denomination grew 61% from 1946 to 1967.
 Nevertheless, the social environment of the decade greatly impacted the Church and its members.
 As the leaders of the Church had done throughout its history, they sought reform and revision to remain current and relevant in a period of social changes.
 Thus the committee referred to the debates before the revolutions of 1848 and quoted a German theologian, Peter Schaff, who claimed in 1844 that the nature of Christian faith is not against but above reason.
 In the UPCUSA, such a desire to address modern social issues intersected with the theological implications of neo-orthodoxy, which was "well-established as the working theological consensus in the Presbyterian Church" by the late 1950s as "an alternative both to liberalism and fundamentalism."

 The Special Committee on a Brief Contemporary Statement of Faith began preparing the Confession of 1967 in 1958 as a response to the Presbytery of Amarillo's 1957 overture to the General Assembly of the Presbyterian Church in the United States of America for an updated version of the Westminster Shorter Catechism in contemporary language.
 After considering the rewrite of the Catechism, the General Assembly instead decided to draft a new, contemporary statement of faith to be included in the constitution of the church after its 1958 union with the United Presbyterian Church of North America.
 The Special Committee's report was first presented to the UPCUSA's General Assembly in 1965.
 The committee was chaired by Edward Dowey Jr., professor at Princeton Theological Seminary and the single layman on the committee was the American philosopher Samuel Martin Thompson at Monmouth College (Illinois).